nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 ### 3.2 Attendance
 ![attendance](images/Attendance.png "Class diagram of Attendance component")
 *Class diagram of the Attendance component*
+The Attendance features allow users to update and keep track of their students' attendance for a Event.

 #### Program flow
 1. When a user enters an attendance-related command, the command is analysed by `AttendanceCommandInterpreter`.